nolan778/DCS-Copilot/README.md

 synced between DCS clients in the same aircraft, originating from the pilot in command (PIC).
 However, the EFM dll of every other client is still running and simulating as if they were the PIC, with the force and moment calculations being ignored by the sim.
-Any systems logic in the EFM, as well as in the aircraft's lua systems is still being performed and can be valuable to make sure the visual state of the aircraft and displays is correct for all connected clients.
+Any systems logic in the EFM, as well as in the aircraft's lua systems is still being performed and can be valuable to make sure the visual state of the aircraft and displays are correct for all connected clients.
 However, without the reliable syncing of pilot actions (DCS commands and events), the state of the aircraft for each connected DCS client will quickly become unsynced from the PIC.

 ##### The Solution (Command Syncing)
 To resolve this sync issue, the goal of this project is to provide a method to sync these commands, events, and if desired, cockpit and external animations.
 Pilot actions originate from the aircraft of the pilot that performed the action, pass through the DCS Copilot application running on the same computer and then are either sent to all connected clients or to the DCS Copilot server host, depending on whether the pilot that performed the action is the DCS Copilot server host or not.
-Once the action received by another client, their aircraft will automatically perform the same action, as if they themselves peromed it, just with a small latency.
+Once the action is received by another client, their aircraft will automatically perform the same action, as if they themselves performed it, just with a small latency.
 It is therefore recommended to host the DCS Copilot server if you are the PIC of the aircraft in DCS World, to eliminate latency between an action by a DCS client and the PIC.
 If you are not the DCS Copilot host, your actions are first sent to the host and then are rebroadcast to all other clients in a valid seat.